Businesses today are highly aware of the need for digitalisation to stay competitive.

 5. Rules of software distribution being rewritten

 In the past, computer distributors played a vital role in pushing discrete technology building blocks like operating systems and productivity software into the market on which ISV applications depended.
-In the future, the seams between customer solution and platform will be less recognizable – consequently, the ISV will assume a greater share of the value chain.
+In the future, the seams between customer solution and platform will be less recognisable – consequently, the ISV will assume a greater share of the value chain.
 For example, Office 365 is now fully embedded in some Sage Business Cloud solutions.

 Technologies previously considered disruptive are already commonplace – think social media and business analytics.
 The next wave of technology change will come sooner than we all think.
 With a better understanding of the technology trends powering disruption, business leaders can then start planning their next move, to stay ahead of the competition.